yard feels

 Favorite Facts About Lawn Alternatives

 Are you as shocked as we are by watching lawns die in such record numbers this summer in California?
 Water conservation has adopted some extreme tactics as of late.
-So if you're thinking about replacing the grass here's a few good things to know.- Groundcover Lawns like California native succulent Kurapia are common lawn replacements in other parts of the world like Japan but are just becoming fashionable here in California
+So if you're thinking about replacing the grass here's a few good things to know.- Groundcover Lawns like California native succulent Phylla nodiflora are common lawn replacements in other parts of the world like Japan but are just becoming fashionable here in California

 - Native Lawns are awesome.
 Just be aware they have seasonal dormancy cycles.
 Most get brown patches in the peak of summer while Buffalo Grass (Bouteloua gracilis) gets patchy in winter.
 California lawn grass breeders are working hard to create new fully green low-water options but it'll be a few years